hashicorp/nomad/e2e/terraform/README.md

 client_count_windows_2016        = "1"
 ```

-You will also need a Consul Enterprise license file and a Nomad Enterprise license file.
+You will also need a Consul Enterprise license file and a Nomad Enterprise
+license file, and a local Consul binary to provision Consul.

-Optionally, edit the `nomad_local_binary` variable in the
+Optionally, edit the `nomad_local_binary` variable in the `terraform.tfvars`
-`terraform.tfvars` file to change the path to the local binary of
+file to change the path to the local binary of Nomad you'd like to upload, but
-Nomad you'd like to upload, but keep in mind it has to match the OS and the CPU architecture of the nodes (amd64 linux).
+keep in mind it has to match the OS and the CPU architecture of the nodes (amd64
+linux).

-NOTE: If you want to have a cluster with mixed CPU architectures, you need to specify the count and also provide the
+NOTE: If you want to have a cluster with mixed CPU architectures,
+you need to specify the count and also provide the  corresponding
-corresponding binary using `var.nomad_local_binary_client_ubuntu_jammy` and or `var.nomad_local_binary_client_windows_2016`.
+binary using `var.nomad_local_binary_client_ubuntu_jammy` and or
+`var.nomad_local_binary_client_windows_2016`.

 Run Terraform apply to deploy the infrastructure: